 A: A nurse with oncology nursing experience.
 We prefer a type of oncology certification.

 A: The Duke Cancer Institute is a major Comprehensive Cancer Center with many interdisciplinary providers who are experts in the field.
-The oncology specialty will enhance our ability to work as an nurse practitioner in oncology and assists in obtaining a position in the field.
+The oncology specialty will enhance our ability to work as nurse practitioners in oncology and assist in obtaining a position in the field.
 All graduates work in oncology.

 NUR 811: Advanced Practice Nursing: Oncology Specialty I (Spring only)

 NUR 813: Advanced Practice Nursing: Oncology Specialty II (Summer only)

 NUR 815: Advanced Practice Nursing in Oncology Specialty Synthesis